Owatonna, Minnesota

-Owatonna (/ˌoʊwəˈtɒnə/) is a city in Steele County, Minnesota, United States.
-The population was 25,599 at the 2010 census.
-It is the county seat of Steele County.
+Owatonna (/ˌoʊwəˈtɒnə/) is a city in and the county seat of Steele County, Minnesota, United States.
+The population was 26,420 at the 2020 census.
 Owatonna is home to the Steele County Fairgrounds, which hosts the Steele County Free Fair in August.

-Interstate 35 and U.S. Highways 14, and 218 are three of the main routes in the city.
+Interstate 35 and U.S. Highways 14 and 218 are three of the main routes in the city.

 History

-Owatonna was first settled in 1853 around the Straight River.
+Whites settled in the Owatonna area in 1853 around the Straight River.
+Most of the white settlers were Yankees from New England and Upstate New York.
 The community was named after the Straight River, which in the Dakota language is Wakpá Owóthaŋna.
-A popular, but apocryphal, story is that the town is named after "Princess Owatonna", the daughter of local Native American Chief Wadena who was supposedly healed by a nearby spring's magic waters, which were said to be rich in iron and sulfur.
+A popular, but apocryphal, story is that the town is named after "Princess Owatonna", the daughter of local Native American Chief Wabena who was supposedly healed by a nearby spring's magic waters, which were said to be rich in iron and sulfur.
 The earliest the Owatonna area was settled was in 1854.
 It was platted in September 1855, incorporated as a town on August 9, 1858, and as a city on February 23, 1865.

 In 1856, Josef Karel Kaplan emigrated from the village of Dlouhá Třebová, southeast of Prague, Bohemia (now the Czech Republic), and selected a quarter section [160 acre] of land near the town of Owatonna.
 Kaplan described Owatonna as having just 50 small homes, but predicted 100 within a year, along with a railroad.
-With just four stores and a pharmacy, Owatonna quickly prospered and grew to 1,500 inhabitants in just 5 years.
+With just four stores and a pharmacy, Owatonna quickly prospered and grew to 1,500 inhabitants in five years.
 Kaplan wrote about the Owatonna area in letters donated to the Minnesota Historical Society.
 In them, he described often seeing the indigenous people with "tough constitutions...brown skin and good dispositions", adding: "When you read about battles between whites and Indians, it is the whites who are to blame."
 In 1866, Kaplan helped organize the Catholic cemetery, and a year later, the Bohemian National Cemetery of Owatonna.

 Kaplan's Woods is part of the land originally owned by Josef Kaplan, and later Victor and Anna Kaplan.
 The State of Minnesota created Kaplan's Wood State Park, which was later transferred to the City of Owatonna.
 The Kaplan's Woods Parkway contains over 6 mi of hiking and cross country skiing trails, and nearly 2 mi of hard-surfaced, handicapped-accessible trail.
 The parkway includes Lake Kohlmier, a 35 acre lake.